FREE SHIPPING WHEN YOU SPEND $75+

 -Sugar: Natural white sugar is one of the best remedies for stretch marks, as it exfoliates and softens the skin.
 Mix 1 tablespoon of raw sugar with almond oil and a few drops of lemon juice.
 Mix well and apply to stretch marks.

-If you have tried natural methods with little to no results, you may want to try something that's been scientifically proven to fade stretch marks.
+If you have tried natural methods with little to no results, you may want to try something that's been shown to improve the discoloration of stretch marks.
 NewGel+ offers silicone treatments recommended by scar experts.
 NewGel+ sheeting is made with medical-grade silicone, and comes available in strips that vary in size and shape.
 These silicone sheet pieces are durable, adhere firmly and are customized to fit your scar.
 NewGel+ also offers a silicone gel that is invisible, odorless and easy to apply for stretch marks in more visible places such as arms or thighs.

 -Tretinoin creams (used to treat fine lines, wrinkles, dark or rough spots)